Project “Barracuda”? Project “Buzz”? Browse Some Great Code Name-Inspired Deal Toys

 Code names offer a rich, and too often neglected, source of deal toy ideas.

-“A good deal code name”, former Merrill Lynch M&A banker Scott Rostan explained to The Wall Street Journal last year, “can make you a rock star”.
+“A good deal code name”, he once explained to The Wall Street Journal, “can make you a rock star”.

 “At least for a few minutes”.

-Because they have become so closely associated with more celebrated, higher-profile deals (the $23 billion dollar Berkshire Hathaway-Heinz deal, for instance, was shrouded in a host of names, including “Hawk”, “Penguin”, “Goose”, and “Owl”), code names tend to recede in the case of smaller deals, or those with smaller deal toy budgets.
-Code names do not have to be conjured up on a grand scale.
+Code name designs can work for smaller transactions—with appropriately smaller deal toy budgets.
 In the pieces below, relatively modest and inexpensive tweaks have been made to incorporate the project name.
-And in the case of the Exterran-MidCon deal below, Project Mercury has been introduced by the simple addition of a watermark to the deal terms—at no increased cost.
+And in the case of the Exterran-MidCon deal below, “Project Mercury” appears via the simple addition of a watermark to the deal terms.

 Project Name-Themed Designs

 The code name also doesn’t have to be part of a traditional merger or acquisition.
 Increasingly, clients request “deal toys” to commemorate achievements and milestones outside the investment banking arena.
 There are any number of business developments (including, for instance, joint ventures, strategic alliances, new product launches etc.) that might have taken on project or code names in the same concern for privacy.
 These too can be successfully memorialized and celebrated through some confidential identifying name.